Welcome to Bolton, the perfect place for your next event

 Small scale events

-Some smaller scale and community events may not need a licence, for example if alcohol is not supplied, there is no music or dancing, or if you are holding a fair or market with four stalls or less
+Smaller scale events will still need to adhere to some of the same timescales as larger events and as such, event organisers must consider this in their planning.
+Some smaller scale events may not need a licence, for example if alcohol is not supplied, there is no music or dancing, or if you are holding a fair or market with four stalls or less.

 For small scale events (attracting up to 499 people) we will advise if the event organiser will be required to attend a Safety Advisory Group meeting to share more information about the event.